short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.4.2 =

+📊 The Optimization Update

+Release Date: January 15, 2026

+🛠️ Fixes & Improvements

+* Media Library Optimization Display: Fixed an issue where optimized images were always shown as "bonus optimization" — the stats now reflect actual results.
+* Bulk UI Improvements: Cleaned up the layout of the bulk processing screen when only a few options are selected, for a more focused experience.
+* Percentace Hidden for Non-Optimization Actions: Removed the optimization percentage display when running bulk operations like restore or data migration (that don't involve actual image optimization).
+* AVIF via .htaccess for WebPs: Added support for AVIF delivery using the .htaccess method for images added directly in the WebP format.
+* AI SEO Preview Fix: Prevented display of incorrect data in the AI SEO Preview section within plugin settings.
+* SmartCrop Percentage Display: Fixed the issue where SmartCrop could show a negative improvement percentage if the cropped image ended up larger in size.
+* JPG to PNG Conversion Fix: Resolved a rare error when JPG files saved as PNG conflicted with the PNG-to-JPG conversion setting.
+* Text & Typo Corrections: Polished various texts and corrected typos on the Bulk and Settings pages.

+Update now for clearer stats, smarter previews, and a smoother optimization experience across the board! 🚀

 = 6.4.1 =